 Originally founded in 1764, Brown University is one of the nine Colonial Colleges founded before the American Revolution, and is also well-known as a member of the prestigious Ivy League.
 It maintains its stellar reputation and attracts tens of thousands of talented applicants each year by offering rigorous coursework, cutting-edge resources, and an open curriculum that encourages intellectual exploration.

 As with any college, if you’re interested in applying to Brown, it’s a good idea to visit the campus if you’re able to do so.
 Brown’s admissions website offers a bevy of resources for potential applicants, and here at the CollegeVine blog, our Ultimate Guide to Applying to Brown University provides our expert advice on navigating the application process.
-However, visiting the college in person allows you to get a better understanding of what life at Brown is like and whether Brown is a good fit for you.
+However, visiting Brown in person allows you to get a better understanding of what life at the university is like and whether it is a good fit for you.

 Whether you’re taking a tour, attending an information session, exploring on your own, or shadowing a current student, there is simply too much to see at Brown to fit it all into a short visit.
 However, we can offer a few highlights.